Capp3/n8n-research-bug/docs/creative/uiux.md

 ## Verification Checkpoint
 - Two-step flow implemented
-- Prompt dropdown populated from `index.json`
+- LLM Template dropdown populated from `index.json`
+- Submission Brief required and passed to initial prompt
-- Writing style presets available and passed to processing
+- Writing Style Instructions optional but, if provided, passed to each prompt iteration for consistency
 - Diff preview shown when target exists; new-file preview otherwise
 - Clear errors and retry paths for network/validation issues

+## Future Enhancements
+- Preset Writing Style dropdown (Brainstorm, Executive, Technical, Neutral) with mapping to detailed style descriptors
+- User-specific style profiles with persistence
+- Prompt set versioning surfaced in UI and used for reproducibility

 🎨🎨🎨 EXITING CREATIVE PHASE: UI/UX